oliviawestmacottssw/SSW.Rules.Content/rules/comments---do-you-follow-the-general-commenting-rules/rule.md

 ---

-​​There is almost always a better alternative to adding comments to your code.
+There is almost always a better alternative to adding comments to your code.

 What are the downsides of comments?
 What are the alternatives?
 What are bad and good types of comments?